JavierMendez-Coder/great-quotes/README.md

 [![Product Name Screen Shot][product-screenshot]][project-url]

-Project aimed to simulate a Multi-Page Application (MPA) through a Single-Page Application (SPA) using React Router, designed by [Maximilian Schwarzmüller][mschwarzmueller] from [Academind][academind].
+Project aimed to simulate a Multi-Page Application (MPA) through a Single-Page Application (SPA) using React Router.

-This project was also deployed with the Firebase Hosting services at this [link][project-url] (this may not be up in the future), and the data was stored in the Firebase Realtime Database.
+In addition, this project was also deployed with the Firebase Hosting services at this [link][project-url] (this may not be up in the future), and the data was stored in the Firebase Realtime Database.

+Designed by [Maximilian Schwarzmüller][mschwarzmueller] from [Academind][academind] in his [React - The Complete Guide][course-url] course.

 <p align="right">(<a href="#top">back to top</a>)</p>